New mayor, police chief's 1st police board meeting ends with disruptions, arrest | CBC News

 New mayor, police chief's 1st police board meeting ends with disruptions, arrest

-Ottawa's new mayor and police chief made their first appearances at an Ottawa Police Services Board meeting Monday afternoon, and got an earful of criticisms from members of the public — before their meeting ended abruptly due to disruptions.
+Ottawa's new mayor and police chief made their first appearances at an Ottawa Police Services Board meeting Monday afternoon and got an earful from members of the public — before their meeting ended abruptly due to disruptions.

-At one point, some public delegates refused to leave their seats after their allotted five-minute presentation time — demanding the board to answer their questions — one played a wind instrument while board members tried to move through their agenda.
+At one point, some public delegates refused to leave their seats after their allotted five-minute presentation time, demanding the board to answer their questions.
+One played movie themes on a wind instrument while board members tried to move through their agenda.

 A motion to end the meeting was proposed and afterward, members of the public were seen by a CBC reporter clashing with police in the hall outside the meeting room.